Jaroslav Navrátil (tennis)

-Jaroslav Navrátil (born 24 July 1957) is a Czech former professional tennis player.
+Jaroslav Navrátil (born 28 July 1957) is a Czech tennis coach and a former professional player.

 Navrátil had most of his tennis success while playing doubles.
-During his career, he achieved a career-high doubles ranking of World No. 31 in 1987.
+During his career, he achieved a career-high doubles ranking of world No. 31 in 1987.

+Coaching career

-He was the captain of the Davis Cup team for the Czech Republic from 2006-2018, including for their 2012 win.
+He was the captain of the Davis Cup team for the Czech Republic for eighteen years from 2006 to 2024, including their 2012 win.

-He is currently coaching fellow Czech player Jiri Vesely.
+He was the coach of fellow Czech player Jiří Veselý until 2023.

+Personal life

+His son Michal is also a former tennis player and coach.